XavierLoAs/ClosetTool/README.md

 # ClosetTool

-Website tool to decide what to wear
+Website tool to upload pictures of clothes and outfits (with an option of saving in a .json file) to decide what to wear by selecting clothes available, colors.
+Included script to create .json file with a color detection algorithm in python